 1. Set clear objectives

-For example, if sales are declining in a certain area of your business, you’ll want your survey to help you find out why that is.
-You can build you survey to find out if something has changed for your customers that makes your product or service less relevant—maybe it’s a feature they no longer need, or a new competitor with a better offer.
+For example, if sales are declining in a certain area of your business, your survey could help you find out why that is.
+You can build your survey to see if something has changed for your customers that makes your product or service less relevant—maybe it’s a feature they no longer need, or a new competitor with a better offer.

 2. Ask about overall satisfaction, then get to the details